Panzah-Nexus/voice-pipeline/README.md

 - **Dockerized Environment**: Scripts for building and running Docker containers that include the necessary dependencies.
 - **Streaming via WebSockets**: Simple client/server example for routing microphone audio to the remote inference machine and returning synthesized speech back to local speakers.
-- **Pipecat Integration**: Example pipeline using Ultravox for speech-to-text and built-in language generation, plus OpenAI TTS for speech synthesis.
+- **Pipecat Integration**: Example pipeline using Ultravox for speech-to-text and built-in language generation, plus Piper TTS for speech synthesis.

 For full design details see [docs/pipeline_design.md](docs/pipeline_design.md).
 See [docs/ultravox_setup.md](docs/ultravox_setup.md) for instructions on running